Tafloninno/SkyCast/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to everyone whose idea and codebase was used in this project.
-Moreso to other Micronauts who have actively offered their support in bug fixing🙏
+Thanks to Nelson Sakwa. whose idea and codebase was used in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>